Panasonic TX-55HZ1500 Review

 This is an unarguably elaborate audio system compared to the outgoing TX-55GZ1500 – it’s the first meaningful point of divergence between the two screens, and the first attempt to properly differentiate them.

-Panasonic HZ1500 features — Caters more to cinema fans and less to gamers
+- Caters to cinema fans, less to gamers

 Options for getting content into the Panasonic HZ1500 are predictably numerous.
 As far as physical connections go, there are four HDMI HDCP2.2 sockets, one with eARC functionality and all with Auto Low Latency Mode capability, too.
 That’s it for HDMI 2.1 specification, so next-gen gamers should think long and hard about whether this Panasonic is for them.